 There are a lot of different elements you can incorporate into outdoor living spaces.
 Something simple like an outdoor fire pit can not only be a great addition to a home, but it can also offer a 78% ROI.
 But you need to plan ahead and choose the right features for the outdoor space.

 Thinking about what kind of space you’re trying to create can help too — if you’re looking for a more relaxing environment, consider comfy outdoor furniture and string lights underneath a patio cover.
 Or if you’re looking to create a family-friendly area, consider adding a pool.
 With the swimming pool construction industry growing by 3.8% in the past five years, more buyers are interested in properties with pools.
 Of course, not everyone can afford to invest $20,000 for an in-ground pool.
+Especially if you need to lay pipelines or fix issues with pipeline corrosion running to the pool.

 Fortunately, there are other options.
 You can purchase pre-fabricated or Amish-built structures to maximize your outdoor spaces.
 Simple garden sheds, gazebos, and pergolas are all excellent options if you want to make the most of your backyard space.